 I added only one of the lid support hinges.
 Partly because, you know, I bought two left hinges, and also because this lid is pretty light and two would have just been overkill.

 The tote fits perfectly into the box and flip open lid makes it easy to access the food when Dakota needs to be fed.

 Dakota lives under this crazy pretense that everything must be for her, so she wasted no time helping herself to lunch while I was trying to take pictures of the finished dog food stand.
 I’ll admit that this is a pretty big size, but the height is perfect for her and she has no problem reaching her food and water.
 The dishes are easy to remove when they need to be filled and I love that it looks so much nicer than having her big bag of food out on display.

-Again, you can download the simple and free printable plans for this project so you can build your own!
+Again, you can download the step by step printable plans for this project so you can build your own!
 If you do happen to build it, I’d love for you to tag me on social media and also use the hashtag #addicted2diy.
 It is a huge thrill when I see my readers build one of my projects and your project could be featured on Instagram and Facebook!
 Happy building!